-When you add a plugin or 3rd party script on your WordPress site, whether it be a Google Analytics tag or a Facebook Like button, it directly impacts your load time.
-I’ve seen a lot of people get frustrated with their WordPress load times over the years and it all (generally) is a result of loading 3rd party assets (unless they just have poor WordPress hosting).
+When you add a WordPress Plugins or 3rd party script on your WordPress site, whether it be a Google Analytics tag or a Facebook Like button, it directly impacts your load time.
+I’ve seen a lot of people get frustrated with their WordPress load times over the years.
+And it all (generally) is a result of loading 3rd party assets.